sergei-mironov/vsim/BUGS.md

 All low-level array indexes should start with 0 independently of VHDL type.
 Currently they are mixed with first used user type.

+### No support for generics

+One have to implement those